pepeien/portfolio/README.md

 ## About the Project

-This project it's my portfolio, mildlt likely to be updated.
+This project it's my portfolio page, always beign updated.

 ## Development